joelst/BambooHR-to-AAD-user-provisioning/README.md

 - Moved most screen output to Verbose channel.
 If you are troubleshooting, run with -Verbose to see details.
 - Fixed a bug in logging where the wrong time was being logged.
 You can see the fix in the incorrectly named [Original_BambooHr_User_Provisioning.ps1](./Original_BambooHR_User_Provisioning.ps1) as it has a couple small changes from the [upstream version](https://github.com/PaulTony-coocoo/BHR-to-AzAD-user-provisioning/blob/main/GENERALIZED_AUTO_USER_PROVISIONING.ps1).
 - Added NotificationEmailAddress to copy all messages to so that HR or IT can keep an eye what changed process.
 This will give them the information needed to track down when a user's information changed.
+- Added Sync-GroupMailboxDelegation function to set shared mailbox permissions.
+This need some work to upcate to latest APIs, however included because I am using it elsewhere.
+- Added Photo Sync, when a new user is created it will attempt to add the photo from Bamboo to AAD.
+This is not kept in sync afterward, just on initial creation.
+- Added Teams Adaptive Card logging.
+This is very simple and ugly now, but moved from sending an email to the webhook.
+This should get better in the future.

 ## Known issues